BookmarkFS User Manual

 Attributes of the object to lookup.

 The initial content of this argument is unspecified.
-When the object is successfully found, the backend should populate this argument with appropriate values.
+When the object is successfully found, the function should populate this argument with appropriate values.

 The bookmarkfs_bookmark_stat structure is defined as: